zhbjsh/homeassistant-ssh/README.md

 ##### Host key

 When connecting to the device for the first time, the integration will look for its key in the local known_hosts file.
-If the key is unknown, you can choose to save it to a file by enabling “Add unknown host key to host keys file”.
+If the key is unknown, you can choose to save it to a file by enabling "Add unknown host key to host keys file".
 The host keys file will then be used to identify the device when connecting to it.
 Make sure the Home Assistant user has access to it.

-##### Default Commands
+##### Default commands

 Choose the matching operating system if you want to have a set of default commands available for the device initially (recommended).
 The default commands can be modified or deleted later.